infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Operable principle for Android.md

 That way users of accessibility services can choose to navigate between headings instead of between paragraphs or between words which can improve text navigation experience.

-// ADD SNIPPETS OF IMPLEMENTATION and example
+// TODO ADD SNIPPETS OF IMPLEMENTATION and example

-:white_check_mark: **Success criteria**

-- content is properly grouped depending on the context as described in [link to perceivable guidelines]

-- user is possible to relatively easily skip specific sections on the screen

 :no_entry_sign: **Failure criteria**